Items you've recently viewed:

 The Privy Council restrains playing spaces, troupes and performance times

-A French acrobat is allowed to perform at the Swan
+A French tumbler is allowed to perform at the Swan

 The Privy Council stops construction of a new theatre